EngFlow/bazel_invocation_analyzer/.github/ISSUE_TEMPLATE/feedback.md

 ### File(s) scanned

-Optionally attach the Bazel profile(s) you had Bazel Invocation Analyzer scan.
+Optionally attach the Bazel profile(s) that were analyzed by the Bazel Invocation Analyzer.

+Ideally, do not attach files directly.
+Bazel profiles can include sensitive data, such as exposing which dependencies your project includes.

+Instead, upload files to the cloud storage provider of your choice and grant appropriate access.
+This allows you to adjust who can access them now and in the future.
+For example, you may want to remove access to the files once the issue has been resolved.

 ### Further details